A vertically integrated model with phase change for aquifers in cold firn: Solutions for expansion of a finite volume aquifer in cold firn

 \subsection{Analytical solutions in cartesian and cylindrical coordinates}

-We consider the late stage expansion of a constant volume aquifer at 0$^\circ$C in an otherwise cold porous medium at a uniform initial temperature $T_0 \leq T_m$ and porosity $\phi_0$.
-As a result, the reduction in porosity due to refreezing $\Delta \phi(\phi_0,T_0)$ is constant.
-For the case where the height either only decreases or only increases with time, the governing equations can be rewritten in the following form in 1D cartesian ($x$) or cylindrical ($r$) coordinates, respectively, as
+We consider a finite volume aquifer at $T_m=0\,^\circ$C in an otherwise cold porous medium at a uniform initial temperature $T_0 \leq T_m$ and porosity $\phi_0$ outside the firn aquifer (Figures~\ref{fig2:analyvsnum}\textit{a}, \textit{d}, \textit{e}).
+Initially, the medium is uniform with two discontinuous states: within the aquifer (Region III: $T=0\,^\circ$C, $s_w=s_s$, $\phi=\phi'=\phi_0-\Delta \phi$) and outside of the aquifer (Region I: $T=T_0$, $s_w=0$, $\phi=\phi_0$).
+The initial $\Delta \phi$ is chosen to be the pre-calculated value from energy balance \eqref{eq:energy-balance} and is identical to the freezing that will occur once the aquifer expands.
+Alternatively, the domain could be considered homogeneous ($T=T_0,s_w=0,\phi=\phi_0$ everywhere) if there had been no liquid water in the domain.
+As a result, in this case, the reduction in porosity due to the freezing of liquid water $\Delta \phi(\phi_0,T_0)$ is constant rather than a field, and the temperature rises to 0$\,^\circ$C in the regions where the firn aquifer is/was present.
+For this case, the height either monotonically decreases or increases with time.
+This further simplifies the condition for $R$ in Equation \eqref{eq:governing2extra} to $\partial h/\partial t>0$ for the invasion of liquid water into cold regions causing its partial freezing and $\partial h/\partial t \leq 0$ for aquifer drainage with residual liquid water trapping.
+Thus, the governing equations (\ref{eq:governing2}-\ref{eq:governing2extra}) can be rewritten in the following form in 1D cartesian ($x$) and cylindrical ($r$) coordinates, respectively, as